elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

     Enabling it makes fluentd log to indices in elasticsearch based on the namespace from which the container log originates.
 * Check out the [upgrade guide](https://github.com/elastisys/compliantkubernetes-apps/blob/main/migration/v0.18.x-v0.19.x/upgrade-apps.md) for a complete set of instructions needed to upgrade.
 * CK8S_FLAVOR is now mandatory on init
+* This release migrates from Open Distro for Elasticsearch to OpenSearch.

 # Updated